 If emissions from fires in a year are greater than experienced in the baseline period, the abatement will be negative.
 This negative value is offset by withdrawing from the uncertainty buffer.
 If the negative abatement exceeds the amount in the uncertainty buffer, projects won't receive credits in subsequent years until the uncertainty buffer returns to a positive value.

-Net abatement from sequestration is the mean annual difference between the carbon stored during the project years and during the baseline period.
+Net abatement from sequestration is the difference between the carbon stored during the project years and the baseline.
 This shows the difference in carbon stored with the change of fire management practices.

-ACCUs rewarded for storing carbon in dead organic matter are subject to the sequestration buffer.
-The following discounts will apply to the sequestration abatement of a project:
+ACCUs rewarded for storing carbon in living biomass and dead organic matter are subject to the sequestration buffer.
+The sequestration buffers that apply to the sequestration abatement of a project are:

-- a 25% discount for projects selecting a 25-year permanence period
+- a 25% discount for projects with a 25-year permanence period

-- a 5% discount for projects selecting a 100-year permanence period.
+- a 5% discount for projects with a 100-year permanence period.

 All projects under the sequestration method are subject to permanence obligations.